 - a.
-"Current Account" means a form of non-interest bearing demand deposit wherefrom withdrawals are allowed any number of times depending upon the balance in the account or up to a particular agreed amount and shall also be deemed to include other deposit accounts which are neither Savings Deposit nor Term Deposit; - b.
-"Demand deposits" means a deposit received by the Bank which is with drawable on demand; - c.
-"Savings deposits" means a form of interest bearing demand deposit which is a deposit account whether designated as "Savings Account", "Savings Bank Account", "Savings Deposit Account", "Basic Savings Bank Deposit Account (BSBDA)" or other account by whatever name called which is subject to restrictions as to the number of withdrawals as also the amounts of withdrawals permitted by the Bank during any specified period; - d.
+"Demand deposits" means a deposit received by the Bank which is withdrawable on demand; - b.
+"Savings Deposits" means a form of interest bearing demand deposit which is a deposit account whether designated as "Savings Account", "Savings Bank Account", "Savings Deposit Account", "Basic Savings Bank Deposit Account (BSBDA)" or other account by whatever name called which is subject to restrictions as to the number of withdrawals as also the amounts of withdrawals permitted by the Bank during any specified period; - c.
+"Current Account" means a form of non-interest bearing demand deposit wherefrom withdrawals are allowed any number of times depending upon the balance in the account or up to a particular agreed amount and shall also be deemed to include other deposit accounts which are neither Savings Deposit nor Term Deposit; - d.
 "Term deposit" means a interest bearing deposit received by the Bank for a fixed period withdrawable normally after the expiry of the fixed period and shall include deposits such as Short Term Deposits / Fixed Deposits / Re-investment Plan/Recurring Deposits etc., - e.
 "Domestic Rupee Deposits" mean rupee deposits maintained in India in the form of current account, savings deposits or term deposit. - f.
 "Notice Deposit" means term deposit for specific period but withdrawable on giving at least one complete banking day's notice; - g.
 "Daily Product" means the interest applied on the end of day balance. - h.
 "Individual" means a natural person. - i.
-"Member of the bank's staff" means a person employed on a regular basis, whether full-time or part-time, and includes a person recruited on probation or employed on a contract of a specified duration or on deputation and an employee taken over in pursuance of any scheme of amalgamation, but does not include a person employed on casual basis.
+"Member of the bank's staff" means a person employed on a regular basis, whether full-time or part-time, and includes a person recruited on probation or employed on a contract of a specified duration or on deputation and an employee taken over in pursuance of any scheme of amalgamation, but does not include a person employed on casual basis. - j.
+"Family" includes members as mentioned in the bank's Service/Staff Regulations.

-- j.
-"Family" includes members as mentioned in the bank's Service/Staff Regulations. - k.
-"Retired member of the bank's staff" means an employee retiring whether on superannuation or otherwise as provided in the bank's Service/Staff Regulations. - I. "Bulk Deposit" means Single Rupee term deposits of ₹2 crore and above - m.
-"Preferential Deposit" is defined as any term deposit of ₹2 crore and above accepted at a rate higher than the prevailing card rate and as approved by Funds and Investment Committee on any day.
+- k.
+"Retired member of the bank's staff" means an employee retiring whether on superannuation or otherwise as provided in the bank's Service/Staff Regulations. - I. "Bulk Deposit" means Single Rupee term deposits of Rs.2 crore and above. - m.
+"Preferential Deposit" is defined as any term deposit of Rs.2 crore and above accepted at a rate higher than the prevailing card rate and as approved by Funds and Investment Committee on any day.

-2 Product/Process Approval:
+4.2.
+Product/Process Approval: